.357 Remington Maximum

 The .357 Maximum, formally known as the .357 Remington Maximum or the .357 Max, is a super magnum handgun cartridge originally developed by Elgin Gates as the wildcat .357 SuperMag.
 The .357 Maximum was introduced into commercial production as a joint-venture by Remington Arms Company and Ruger in 1983 as a new chambering for the Ruger Blackhawk.
 Shortly thereafter, Dan Wesson Firearms and Thompson/Center Arms introduced firearms in this cartridge.
 United Sporting Arms chambered it in their Silhouette series single-action revolvers.
 It is a .357 Magnum case lengthened 0.300 in.
-Based on the .357 Magnum cartridge, a revolver or single-shot pistol designed for the .357 Remington Maximum will chamber and fire .360 Dan Wesson, .357 Magnum, .38 Special, .38 Long Colt, and .38 Short Colt rounds.
+Based on the .357 Magnum cartridge, a revolver or single-shot pistol designed for the .357 Remington Maximum will chamber and fire the .360 Dan Wesson, .357 Magnum, .38 Special, .38 Long Colt, and .38 Short Colt cartridges.
 Intended primarily as a silhouette cartridge, such high velocity and energy levels have hunting applications.
 SAAMI pressure level for this cartridge is set at 40000 psi.

-Despite good performance, the high pressure and velocity of the cartridge caused flame cutting of revolver top straps, due to the use of light 110 and 125 gr bullets, and the cartridge has since been dropped by all manufacturers who so chambered their revolvers.
+Despite the cartridge's good performance, the higher pressure and velocity caused flame cutting to the top strap and erosion of the forcing cone, due to the use of light 110 and 125 gr bullets, therefore it has since been dropped by all manufacturers who chambered revolvers in this cartridge.
 Single shot pistols and rifles (i.e. Thompson/Center Contender) are still available in this caliber, and remain popular among handloaders.
 Unprimed brass is still produced every few years by Remington, and is also a stock item from Starline.

 Performance

 Legacy

 Guns designed for the .357 Maximum were built on a larger frame than their predecessors.
-Although Ruger only made about 7,700 Blackhawks chambered in .357 Maximum, the frame size has been used as a base gun to build bigger revolvers in .445 SuperMag, .475 Linebaugh Long/Maximum, and .500 Linebaugh Long/Maximum.
+Although Ruger only made about 7,700 Blackhawks chambered in .357 Maximum, the frame size has been used as a base gun to build bigger revolvers in .375 SuperMag, .414 SuperMag, .445 SuperMag, .475 Linebaugh Long/Maximum, and .500 Linebaugh Long/Maximum.

-In the 2011 movie Flypaper, Wyatt "Jelly" Jenkins (Pruitt Taylor Vince) uses a Dan Wesson Model 40 VH which is chambered in .357 Remington Maximum as his main sidearm.
+In the movie, Flypaper (2011), Wyatt "Jelly" Jenkins (Pruitt Taylor Vince) uses a Dan Wesson Model 40 VH which is chambered in .357 Remington Maximum as his main sidearm, for the majority of the film.